Facial plastic surgery in Cincinnati, Ohio

 Optimizing Nutrition Before and After Surgery

 Nutrition goes a long way when preparing for and recovering from surgery!
 Proper nutrition can be the key to a successful surgery.
 What you learn here should empower you while relieving some of the stress you may feel going into and coming out of your upcoming surgical procedure.
+It is important to seek not only a fellowship-trained but also a double board-certified facial plastic surgeon if you have aesthetic concerns about your face and/or neck.

 Lifestyle